pitsomashilo/alx-low_level_programming/0x00-hello_world/README.md

 Script 2-assembler generates the assembly code of a C program and saves it in an output file

 Script 3-name compiles a C file and creates an executable named cisfun

+The program puts.c prints the string \"Programming us like building a multilingual puzzle\" followed by a new line